Kenneth McKellar and the Traditional Songs of Scotland

-Robbert Burns didn't receive much education, but he was a serious thinker and often a careful craftsman when he created his poems.
-His poetry was loved by people in all social ranks.
-Burns wrote poems about love (a popular pursuit of his), friendship, work and culture.
+Robert Burns didn't receive much education, but he was a serious thinker and often a careful craftsman when he created his poems.
+His poetry was loved by people of all social ranks.
+Burns wrote poems about love (a popular pursuit of his), friendship, work, and culture.
 Some of his poems were written in the Scottish dialect.

 The Holy City

 McKellar also sang ballads, such as "The Holy City ", which has a religious theme and is sometimes referred to as a hymn.
 The music of this popular Victorian song was composed around 1892 by Stephen Adams, whose real name was Michael Maybrick.
 The lyrics were written by Frederic (later Frederick) Weatherly, an English lawyer and lyricist.

 The singer describes a dream about Jerusalem.
 In his dream, he hears some children singing as well as angels singing in Heaven in response.
 The scene then changes and he sees the Holy City.
 He says that the gates were wide open and that "all who would might enter and no one was denied."